-Chapter 4: Evaluation
+Chapter 4: Evaluation (1)

-- As noted earlier the evaluation chapter is the most important chapter in the entire thesis. - It is where you establish your research question. - Evaluation can take a number of forms, but common approaches are: - 1.
+- As noted earlier the evaluation chapter is the most important chapter in the entire thesis. - It is where you provide the answer to your research question. - Evaluation can take a number of forms, but common approaches are: - 1.
 Mathematical proof - 2.
 Comparison with alternatives (often those proposed by other researchers) - 3.
 User feedback in the form of questionnaires - 4.
 Combinations of the above.